 Is it Toward or Towards?
-Upwards or Upward? - The Write Practice
+Upwards or Upward?

 English is full of words that seem the same, but have subtle differences in their spelling and usage.
 These tricky words seem designed specifically to trip you up.
 Recently, we tackled ensure vs. insure.
-Today, let’s take on another vocabulary conundrum: upwards or upward?
-Toward or towards?
+Today, let's take on another vocabulary conundrum: Toward or towards?
+And upward or upwards?

 Or does it even matter?